1. A Challenging Project

 At this level, the purpose of the previous projects becomes apparent.

-Projects 1-7 must be complete and signed off before the inception of this project.
+Projects 1 to 7 must be complete and signed off before the inception of this project.

 For example, only by using the complete set of body organs (as per the blueprint) produced in Tiers 3 and 4 can life function adequately, providing sufficient comfort and quality.
 Only by providing energy, light, and certain required heavy elements in Tier 5, can life be possible and continue to be sustained.
 And only by completing Tiers 6 & 7 can life have an adequate and pleasant environment.